JohnZonneveld/johnzonneveld.github.io/_posts/2023-01-24-autogrid-wsjtx-gpsd.md

 title: "Autogrid - WSJT-X - gpsd"
 ---

 Great work has be done by Brian Moran in the past to create a working python script to automatically update the gridsquare in WSJT-X in Windows (https://github.com/bmo/py-wsjtx).
-As far as I understand after plugging in a USB GPS dongle it resembles a serial port.
+As far as I understand after plugging in a USB GPS dongle on a windows based system it resembles a serial port.
 In his script he added a todo for Linux, but for some reason it never happened.
 Looking at the date of his work, it was mainly done a little over 4 years ago in 2018.

 Most of my operations are mobile so my grid is changing almost every time I head out to do another POTA activation.
 As my windows laptop has some kind of battery issue that wasn't resolved by replacing the battery I was looking for other ways.
 My other option was using my MacBook, but problem arises there that after a while I would have to charge that too.
 As I recently did acquire a generator both option shouldn't be a real issue anymore.